Ivanka Trump Email Investigation Could Spell ‘Peril’ For The Trump Family, Say White House Sources

-Ivanka Trump’s alleged use of a private email server for government business will be one of several “avenues of inquiry” that will be investigated once the Democrat-controlled House of Representatives convenes in January, The Independent is reporting.
-The financial dealings and other possible unethical acts of Donald Trump, Jr. and Jared Kushner will also likely be investigated, in what one pundit describes as a likely “Achilles Heel” for the family.
+Ivanka Trump’s alleged use of a private email server for government business will be one of several “avenues of inquiry” that will be investigated once the Democrat-controlled House of Representatives convenes in January, the Independent is reporting.
+The financial dealings and other possible unethical acts of Donald Trump Jr. and Jared Kushner will also likely be investigated, in what one pundit describes as a likely “Achilles Heel” for the family.

-As previously reported by the Inquisitr, Donald Trump’s daughter Ivanka Trump allegedly used a private email server to exchanged emails for government business, violating federal law in the process.
+As previously reported by the Inquisitr, Donald Trump’s daughter Ivanka Trump allegedly used a private email server to exchange emails for government business, violating federal law in the process.
 It is the very same crime for which Donald Trump routinely criticized Hillary Clinton, and for which crowds at his rally routinely chant “Lock her up!”
 The irony was not lost on liberal watchdog group American Oversight, which revealed Ivanka’s alleged use of a private email server in the first place.

 “The parallels between Ms. Trump’s conduct and that of Secretary Clinton are inescapable.”

 So egregious are the accusations against Ivanka that even two Republicans are pressing for an investigation.
-Representative Trey Gowdy of South Carolina, chairman of the House Oversight Committee, who led a years-long investigation into Hillary Clinton’s role in the deaths of Americans in a terrorist attack in Benghazi has questioned Ivanka’s use of a private email server.
+Representative Trey Gowdy of South Carolina, chairman of the House Oversight Committee, who led a years-long investigation into Hillary Clinton’s role in the deaths of Americans in a terrorist attack in Benghazi, has questioned Ivanka’s use of a private email server.
 So has Senator Ron Johnson of Wisconsin, chairman of the Senate Homeland Security and Governmental Affairs Committee.

 In her own book, Ivanka Trump once warned emails are "key to prosecuting just about everyone" https://t.co/TqWbGnn5yy pic.twitter.com/SX22PgPrn1